-This (or any article on The Pregnancy Nurse) should be taken as medical advice, this purely educational.
+This (or any article on The Pregnancy Nurse) should not be taken as medical advice, this purely educational.
 Please talk with your provider about your specific needs and circumstances.
 It’s always a good idea to keep track of your pregnancy progress and any changes that you notice with baby’s movements.
 If you’re ever concerned about a sudden decrease or increase of activity, be sure to talk to your doctor or midwife right away.

 Ok, let’s dive into fetal movement in those last few weeks before your due date.